oluwafer-debug/oluwafer-debug.github.io/index.md

 ## 👋 Welcome

 Hi!
-I’m Oluwaferanmi Isola — a data scientist with a Master's in Big Data Analytics and a track record of transforming raw data into actionable business insights.
+I am Oluwaferanmi Isola, a graduate of the University of Derby with an MSc in Big Data Analytics.
+I have worked in the fields of data science, analytics, and business intelligence, and I have developed predictive models, automated analytics workflows, and dashboards that have influenced learning, marketing, and financial decision-making in companies in the UK, Finland, and Nigeria.
+I am looking for UK data roles, such as data scientist, analyst, BI, and ML engineer.
+I bring a potent combination of technical skills (Python, SQL, ML, and Power BI), and I am open to relocation

 I’ve worked with organizations in the **UK, Finland, and Nigeria**, delivering:
 - 🧠 Predictive models for strategic planning
 - 📊 Dashboards for real-time monitoring
 - 🔄 Automated workflows that save time and money

-I'm currently looking for roles in **Data Science**, **Analytics**, **Business Intelligence**, or **ML Engineering** — ideally in the UK, but I’m open to relocation.
+I'm currently looking for roles in **Data Science**, **Analytics**, **Business Intelligence**, or **ML Engineering** in the UK, but I’m open to relocation.

 ---

-## 🧠 Featured Project: Unveiling the Darkness of Rape
+## Project 1: Unveiling the Darkness of Rape

 ### 🔍 Overview
 This project explores patterns in sexual violence using police data from **Los Angeles (2020–2023)**.
 The goal is to identify insights that can assist **law enforcement, policy makers, and advocacy groups** in preventing rape and supporting survivors.